Museums, Monuments, and Memorials

 It is not a coincidence that the NMAAHC and the EJI Memorial were erected largely within the same decade that most of the Confederate monuments were removed.
-The NMAAHC was created by a public institution and the memorial was made by a private one, but together they suggest that people in this country have found a way to remember the past without hiding away its terrible parts.
-It took a long time to get here and this fact alone suggests there is a long way to go, but at least steps have been made.
+The NMAAHC was created by a public institution, and the memorial was made by a private one, but together they suggest that people in this country have found ways to remember the past without hiding away its terrible parts.
+It took a long time to get here, and this fact alone suggests there is a long way to go, but at least steps have been made.

 And I am glad that these somber and solid remembrances of the past exist, particularly because so many believed such things to be unnecessary.

-Racism for so long has been central to the social and economic infrastructure of the nation, and it may take longer than the duration of slavery before the continent can make an uncomfortable but ultimately freeing, ultimately necessary, peace with this knowledge.
+Racism for so long has been central to the social and economic infrastructure of the nation, and it may take longer than the duration of slavery before the continent can make an uncomfortable (but ultimately freeing) peace with this knowledge.
 But there are some who so wish we were already at this final place of freedom that they are willing to pretend that we have already arrived, and perversely will likely be the very reason we may never get there.

 And so what remains are the same fundamental themes that we seem incapable of escaping.
-The Civil war was supposedly never about black people, but really about autonomy and preventing government overreach and the like, and black people only happened to be good archetypes through which to represent the conflict.
+The Civil War was supposedly never about black people, but really about autonomy and preventing government overreach, and black people only happened to be good archetypes through which to represent the conflict.

-In the same way, all of the modern struggles of the descendants of those people again have nothing to do with what has been done to them, because in the country that exists now, the superficial markers of identity are no longer barriers for social acceptance or for economic success.
+In the same way, all of the modern struggles of the descendants of those people again have nothing to do with what has been done to them, because in the country that exists now, the superficial markers of identity are no longer barriers to social acceptance or economic success.